Space

 ├── Space/

-To reproduce the results of the Space article, users can run the scripts in the Demo folder.
+Also, to reproduce the results of our article, users can run the scripts in the Demo folder.
 The scripts are organized into two folders: Reference_Methods and Reproduce_Scripts.
-The Reference_Methods folder contains scripts for reproducing the results of the ten SOTA algorithms.
+The Reference_Methods folder contains scripts for reproducing the results of the 10 SOTA algorithms.
 The Reproduce_Scripts folder contains scripts for reproducing the results of the Space.

 Here, for quick illustration, we directly apply Space to the results obtained from 10 SOTA methods.
 These methods have already been executed.
 The scripts are saved in Reference_Methods folder.
 The results of these methods are saved in the Data folder.